balena-io/docs/pages/learn/develop/runtime.md

 ### Multicontainer

 Multicontainer releases use a user-defined bridge network by default.
-No ports are exposed to the host and must be explicitly enabled through the `ports` \[keyword]\[network-ports].
+No ports are exposed to the host and must be explicitly enabled through the `ports` [keyword](https://docs.docker.com/compose/compose-file/compose-file-v2/#ports).
 Services on the same bridge network have access to all other services' ports.

-The following \[sample multicontainer]\[multicontainer] `docker-compose.yml` file allows incoming traffic on port 80 to the `proxy` service, but the `frontend` and `data` services are isolated from the host and only accessible via the bridge network, which all services are connected to.
+The following [sample multicontainer](multicontainer.md#named-volumes) `docker-compose.yml` file allows incoming traffic on port 80 to the `proxy` service, but the `frontend` and `data` services are isolated from the host and only accessible via the bridge network, which all services are connected to.

 ```yaml
 version: '2'